Dave Ramsey is a financial guru who encourages paying off all debts, including our mortgages.

-A lot of other finance “gurus” of sorts take serious issue with Ramsey though b/c his advice only works in a world with minimal or falling inflation – a world we’ve been in since 1981.
+A lot of other finance “gurus” of sorts take serious issue with Ramsey, though, because his advice only works in a world with minimal or falling inflation – a world we’ve been in since 1981.

-Ramsey loves the broader stock market for example, but it has been continually “aided” or “inflated” by Fed policy since the 1980s, so if and when the Fed changes course or if and when we experience high inflation rates, we could easily see a 1970s-style pull back when stocks fell by over 40% and didn’t recover for 10 years.
+Ramsey loves the broader stock market, for example.
+Still, it has been continually “aided” or “inflated” by Fed policy since the 1980s, so if and when the Fed changes course or, if and when we experience high inflation rates, we could easily see a 1970s-style pull back when stocks fell by over 40% and didn’t recover for 10 years.

-Ramsey’s advice to pay off our mortgages also comes under frequent criticism b/c hefty inflation rates seem all but inevitable now at some point.
+Ramsey’s advice to pay off our mortgages also comes under frequent criticism because hefty inflation rates seem all but inevitable now at some point.

 Long story short: When inflation is looming, a 30-year fixed-rate loan can be an asset!

-Inflation is horrible b/c it slows economic growth, increases the cost of living, and punishes savers b/c their savings become worth less and less.
+Inflation is horrible because it slows economic growth, increases the cost of living, and punishes savers because their savings become worth less and less.

-Inflation also punishes creditors (lenders) b/c they end up getting paid back with much less valuable dollars.
+Inflation also punishes creditors (lenders) because they end up getting paid back with much less valuable dollars.

-Inflation, however, is a huge boon for debtors b/c they get to pay off their debts with much less valuable dollars.
+Inflation, however, is a huge boon for debtors because they get to pay off their debts with much less valuable dollars.